dhirendravsingh/Zync/README.md

 # ⚡ Zync – Zap + Sync

-**Zync** is an open-source automation platform inspired by Zapier that connects webhooks, triggers, and actions using an event-driven architecture.
+**Zync** is an open-source automation platform that connects webhooks, triggers, and actions using an event-driven architecture.
 Users can create workflows (zaps) where a trigger (like a webhook hit) results in one or more automated actions (like API calls).

 ---